 - Complete HSC 2000 with a minimum grade of C (recommended)

-- Complete all general education courses, including IDS 1161 and all state core courses
+- Complete all General Education courses, including a Quest 1 course and all State Core Gen Ed courses

 - Complete 60 cumulative credits